How Does Mold Grow?

 HT Sanitizer Mold Prevention Treatment

-The HT Sanitizer’s “drying” cycle is more precisely a sterilization treatment for mold prevention, not a traditional drying method.
+The EZ-FLO Continuous Heat Treat System’s “drying” cycle is more precisely a treatment for mold prevention, not a traditional drying method.

 Our treatment uses very high temperatures and pressurized, forced high air flow.
 Wood temperature will be 180 – 220 degrees or higher depending on treatment cycle duration.
 Compliance for ISPM-15 will be met during this treatment.